QiCheng-2024/QiCheng-2024.github.io/_pages/about.md

 Research Interests
 ======
 <div class="col-sm-9" style="display: flex; align-items: center; padding-left: 0px; text-align: justify;">
-My research interests have evolved in three stages.
-Initially, I focused on the impact of global urbanisation on socio-environmental conditions in depopulated areas.
-In my second year, I explored the health and social justice issues of vulnerable residents living in environmentally disadvantaged areas.
-Finally, in my third year, I began to examine policies for climate change adaptation, health equity and the governance of urban regeneration.
-Each stage of research has taken me from building social resilience in response to environmental change to specific studies of residents' health and policy implications.
+My research interests have evolved through three distinct stages.
+Initially, I focused on the impact of global urbanization on socio-environmental conditions in depopulated areas.
+This foundation led me to explore issues of social resilience affecting vulnerable residents in environmentally disadvantaged regions.
+Ultimately, I began examining policies related to climate change hazards, health equity, and the allocation of healthcare facilities.
+Overall, my research has transitioned from building social resilience in response to environmental changes to conducting detailed studies aimed at promoting social justice and urban resilience.
  </div>
 ---